-Should you remove dying leaves from Houseplants: Pruning and Cleaning tips
+Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 Brown leaves, yellow leaves, dying leaves are all different ways to keep a pulse on your plant's health.
 It's important to know the difference between yellowing leaves from pests and yellowing leaves from a plants' natural life cycle.
 So if you're wondering, "Should I cut dead leaves off my plant?", keep reading to learn more.